cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   Computing square roots should be done in constant time where possible.

   When p = 3 (mod 4), the square root can be computed as `sqrt(x, p) := x^(p+1)/4`.
-  This is true for P256, P384, and Curve448.
+  This applies to P256, P384, and Curve448.

-  When p = 5 (mod 8), the square root can be computed by the following algorithm.
+  When p = 5 (mod 8), the square root can be computed by the following algorithm, in which `sqrt(-1)` is a field element and can be precomputed.
-  This is true for Curve25519.
+  This applies to Curve25519.

 ~~~
   sqrt(x, p) :=